 The ASVAB, or Armed Services Vocational Aptitude Battery, is given to prospective enlistees in any branch of the armed services.
-The ASVAB tests basic knowledge in several different subject areas.
+The ASVAB test measures basic knowledge in several different content areas.
 The resulting scores in each area are combined into composite, or line, scores that show for which particular branch or type of service the candidate might be most qualified.

 Electronics information tests your knowledge of electricity and how electronic devices work.
 Auto and shop information tests how much you know about auto repair and working with wood or metal.
 Mechanical comprehension tests your knowledge of structural and mechanical properties.
 Assembling objects tests how well you understand spatial relationships of objects.
-These nine tests in different combinations make up the composite scores.
+These nine tests in different combinations make up the ASVAB composite scores.

 Understand Armed Forces Qualification Test

 Armed Forces Qualification Test, or AFQT, determines whether you are qualified to join the military.
 The different branches have different requirements as to what your score must be to join.
 The AFQT score is a composite of four sections of the test.
 The formula is 2VE+AR+MK.
 Your VE, or verbal expression, score is a combination of your paragraph comprehension and word knowledge scores (VE=PC+WK).
 That is then doubled and your arithmetic reasoning (AR) and mathematical knowledge (MK) score are added to that.

 The Army has nine different composite scores that are used to identify your military occupational specialty, or MOS.
 The composite scores indicate which job you would be most qualified for.
 These jobs include clerical, combat, electronics, field artillery, surveillance and communication, general or mechanical maintenance, general or skilled technical or operators and food.

 Marine Corp and Air Force Scoring

 For example, a high combined score in arithmetic reasoning, mechanical comprehension, electrical information and general science (AR+MC+EI+GS) would qualify you for a Marine Corp electrical position, while an electrical position in the Air Force requires a slightly different combination of scores -- arithmetic reasoning, mathematical knowledge, electrical information and general science (AR+MK+EI+GS).

 Navy and Coast Guard Scoring

 For example, to be an air traffic controller in the Navy, you need a minimum score of 220 based on the total of your verbal expression, arithmetic reasoning, mathematical knowledge and mechanical comprehension scores (VE+AR+MK+MC).
-To be a culinary specialist, you need an verbal expression and arithmetic reasoning (VE+AR) total of 88 or higher.
+To be a culinary specialist, you need an verbal expression and arithmetic reasoning (VE+AR) total of 88 or higher